Digital-Future-Institute/CoARA/README.md

 ## Towards Open Science

-The Open Science OER Toolkit contributes to building a more responsible, inclusive, and transparent research ecosystem â€” one that values quality, openness, collaboration, and diverse forms of scholarly contribution.
+The Open Science OER Toolkit contributes to building a more responsible, inclusive, and transparent research ecosystem that values quality, openness, collaboration, and diverse forms of scholarly contribution.

 ## Guides